sebkolind/volcano/README.md

 # Volcano
-A lightweight flatfile CMS written in PHP.
+A lightweight flat file CMS written in PHP.
 Volcano was built to help you built fast and custom websites without headaches.

 ## Features